jgerstmayr/EXUDYN/README.rst

 .. image:: docs/theDoc/figures/DrawSystemGraphExample.png
    :width: 400

-%

-Before starting our simulation, we should adjust the solver parameters, especially the end time, step size (no automatic step size for implicit solvers available!):
+Before starting our simulation, we should adjust the solver parameters, especially the end time and the step size (no automatic step size for implicit solvers available!):

 .. code-block:: python